The Moon's Highs and Lows

 Fig 10: Minnaert crater - height profile (LROC Quickmap)

 Bellinghausen is less than half the diameter of Antoniadi and shallower, but has formed in a slightly deeper part of the SPA basin and so its floor is at a similar elevation as Antoniadi's.
 The small crater on Bellinghausen's floor (let's call it a 'sc') is also about the same size as Antoniadi's, so the Bellinghausen set's overall depth comes to within a whisker of Antonialdi's.
-A gallant effort indeed!
 I feel a bit sorry for Minnaert though.
-Its floor is lower than Antoniadi's, but its sc is piddly small, and that's robbed it of the additional depth that Antoniadi and Bellinghausen gained from theirs.
-Had Minnaert's sc been similar to that of the others, its set would have come out tops for depth.It's interesting to note that the difference in elevation between the highest and lowest points on the Moon is nearly identical to that between the highest and lowest points on Earth.
-That's a remarkable coincidence when we're talking about two worlds of very different size with radically different geological histories.
+Its floor is lower than Antoniadi's, but its sc is piddly small, and that's robbed it of the additional depth that Antoniadi and Bellinghausen have gained from theirs.
+Had Minnaert's sc been similar to that of the others, its set would have come out tops for depth.It's interesting to note that the difference in elevation between the highest and lowest points on the Moon is pretty much the same as on Earth.
 See Table 3 for a comparison.
+This is remarkable when we're talking about two worlds of very different size (and so surface gravity), with radically different geological histories - Earth's topography has been primarily shaped by plate tectonics, water and atmosphere, and the Moon's by impacts.To put this coincidence into perspective, consider that the difference in topographical extremes on Mercury is 10 km less than that of Earth and the Moon, while on Mars, it is 10 km greater.

 PlanetHighest PointLowest PointElevation Difference